shawntabrizi/substrate-collectables-workshop/1/storage-mapping.md

  2. Balance
  3. Hash

-Our module does not natively have access to these types, but we can easily gain access by having our module's `Trait` inherent from the modules which defined these types.
+Our module does not natively have access to these types, but we can easily gain access by having our module's `Trait` inherit from the modules that defined these types.
 In this case the `balances` module has everything we need:

 ```rust
 pub trait Trait: balances::Trait {}